Table of contents

 Conclusion

-1) What is PoC in business?
+What does PoC mean in business?

 MVP